IBM/aspera-cli/docs/README.md

 Shared folders can be managed through two primary administrative scopes:

 - User Shared Folders: Users share personal folders with others in the same workspace using `aoc files permission`.
-- Admin Shared Folders: Administrators share folders from any node in a workspace using `aoc admin node do <node_ID> permission`.
+- Admin Shared Folders: Administrators share folders from any node in a workspace using `aoc admin node do <NODE_ID> permission`.

 Technically, shared folders are managed as [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction) on a specific node.
 When a permission is created, AoC generates a link in the recipient's home folder to that shared folder.